pellcorp/creality-wiki/docs/faq.md

 Make sure its included **after** `[include start_end.cfg]` in `printer.cfg`

-Then make these changes to `advanced_nozzle_cleaner.cfg`:
+Then make a few changes to `advanced_nozzle_cleaner.cfg`:

-Disable this:
+!!! danger

+    You must replace any `M106 P0` references with just `M106` as `P0` is not supported to reference the part fan, and worked in the past quite by accident.

+You need to disable this:

 ```
 #[gcode_macro CX_NOZZLE_CLEAR]